dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 (Hint: John the Ripper may have support for cracking .kdbx password hashes!)

 ### Approach
 Finding the password database wasn't hard, as it's under `password-manager` in the github.
 After some research, we find that the `.kdbx` extension is a Keepass database hash.
-Following [this github](https://github.com/patecm/cracking_keepass) we can crack this keepass using John the Ripper and Hashcat together, Using `keepass2john` we can get a hash file that is readable.
+Following the steps in [this github](https://github.com/patecm/cracking_keepass) we can crack this keepass using John the Ripper and Hashcat together.
+With `keepass2john` in John the Ripper we can get a hash file that is readable by hashcat.
+You must remove the file name from the start of the hash file by editing it or with `| grep -o "$keepass$.*"`.

 The hardest part for me in this challenge was creating a good word list to use.
 I initially used [CeWL](https://github.com/digininja/CeWL) to compile a list of words on the website and github, then turned them to lowercase and removed duplicates.
 The correct password was in here, but the wordlist was 30k+ words and hashcat would not have finished in time.

 I looked closer at the `security-evaluation-workflow` in the github and found a lot of strange words that did not exist like in “We strive to achieve *minivivi* and *clainebookahl* through this”.
 I figured one of these made up words would be the password, and compiled a wordlist of the 72 of them.
-Using hashcat, we get the password is `craccurrelss` in 4 mins, 35 seconds,
+Using hashcat, we get the password is `craccurrelss` in 4 mins, 35 seconds.

 <img src="https://user-images.githubusercontent.com/74334127/166167290-64a40429-ebda-49cf-9d6e-38e1dca84df8.png" width=80% height=80%>
 <img src="https://user-images.githubusercontent.com/74334127/166167288-81ad1cfb-9533-4434-a6e8-3279a915d039.png" width=80% height=80%>